bruvellu/terebratalia-wnts/wnt.md

 lateral portions of the apical lobe cleared of *jnk* expression (@fig:polarity).

-Overall, transcripts for most cell polarity components are maternally-deposited in the oocyte at high levels, except for *dgo*.
+In summary, transcripts for most cell polarity components are maternally-deposited in the oocyte at high levels, except for *dgo*.
 While *fmi* and *stbm* expression is ubiquitous, *dsh*, *dgo*, and *pk* domains are expressed in the apical, dorsal, and ventral regions, respectively, and do not overlap.
 The location of *dgo* and *pk* apical lobe domains coincides with areas lacking *jnk* transcripts in the apical lobe.

 <!--TODO: Confirm removal of axin and bcat-->